-In 1851, the treaty commissioners believed that by first completing a treaty with the upper bands of Dakota Indians, it would persuade the lower bands to do the same.
+In 1851, the U.S. treaty commissioners believed that by first completing a treaty with the upper bands of Dakota at Traverse des Sioux, it would persuade the lower bands at Mendota to do the same.
 This was not the case.
-Upon meeting the lower bands at Mendota, the Dakota were quite reluctant to speak on the terms of a new treaty.
+Upon meeting the lower bands, the Dakota were quite reluctant to speak on the terms of a new treaty.
 The treaty commissioners persisted, but so too did the Dakota and chief Little Crow who stated, “We will talk of nothing else but money, if it is until next spring.
 That lies in the way of a treaty.”
 Shortly after Little Crow’s statement, negotiations were broken off and did not resume for another four days.

 Fourteen years earlier, in 1837, the United States Government completed a treaty with the Mdewakanton Dakota.
 In this treaty, the Dakota ceded approximately five million acres of land east of the Mississippi River in exchange for annuities as well as goods and services.
 The majority of the promised annuities and payments were made to the Dakota with the exception of one disputed clause.
 The language of the clause is technical, but it was generally agreed that according to this clause, the government would pay $5,000 annually for the benefit of the Dakota.
 This became known as the “education fund” because in the first few years it was given into the hands of the missionaries for the purpose of education.
 But this angered the Dakota who believed the money was intended to be paid to them directly.
 Because of the disagreement, the money was no longer forwarded to the Dakota or the missionaries and by 1850 the payments had accumulated to an excess of $50,000.